rileyle/PHYS328W/syllabus.md

 ## Attendance

-In keeping with a strong liberal arts tradition that encourages active learning and complete participation in the education process, the college expects students to attend class.
-Attendance in a laboratory course involving significant group work is crucial.

-The Office of Academic Affairs, the Office of Student Affairs, and the Wellness Center do not provide excused absences from class for any reason (illness, family, personal, etc.).
-In the event that a student experiences a significant health problem or other issue that may prevent them from performing adequately in their academic work and/or attending class for a number of days, students should notify the Office of Student Affairs.
-The Student Affairs phone and email contact is Lynda Manz: [lmanz@ursinus.edu](mailto:lmanz@ursinus.edu) or 610-409-3590.
-In emergencies where faculty notification is not feasible, the Office of Student Affairs staff can assist students with faculty notifications.
-Upon students' return to class, it is their responsibility to talk to professors and to develop a plan for making up missed work.
+It is anticipated that all classes in Fall 2021 will take place in-person.
+Remote teaching will only be allowed in extenuating and short-term circumstances.
+The success of this laboratory course depends on your presence in the lab.
+Four or more unexcused absences may result in a grade of 'F' in the course.

+If you have exceptional circumstances that will affect your attendance, please discuss them with me.
+If you are unable to attend class due to quarantine, isolation, or Covid-like symptoms in advance of test results, contact me, and we will work out a plan to make up work you have missed.

+The Institute for Student Success (ISS) can support students who are experiencing significant health problems or other issues that may prevent them from performing adequately in their academic work.
+If you require this support, please contact the ISS coordinator, Stephanie Stefanik (sstefanik@ursinus.edu; (610) 409 - 3400).
+Students who wish to discuss reasonable accommodations should contact Dr. Dolly Singley (dsingley@ursinus.edu).

 ## Disability Statement